Sha0/nsfdsuds/readme.txt

 Author: Shao Miller <code@sha0.net>
 Date: 2021-02-23

-TODO: Expand upon this documentation with a specific tutorial.

 NameSpace File-DescriptorS over a Unix Domain Socket.

 Docker and Kubernetes are great technologies that enable many possibilities.